web3story/OCM/content/section2/whats-with-the-art.md

 ---
 title: "What's with the art?
-I could draw that in 2 min!"
+I could draw that in 2 min!
+(2minread)"
 date: 2022-10-06
 section: mechanics
 weight: 1